OpesMentis/Convertor/README.md

 **How to use Convertor**

 You can compile the software thanks to the classic `make` command.

-With `make run1` you can test the software on example files, `make ExecXPU` will compile the generated file and `make run2` will execute it.
+With `make test` or directly with the bash script `test.sh` you can test Convertor on the test cases in the `testMxif` folder.
+According to the arguments given to `test.sh` more or less will be done.

+- `test.sh g` will generate the C++/XPU files.
+- `test.sh c` will compile the C++/XPU files.
+- `test.sh x` will execute the generated C++/XPU files and the original C files.

+All the arguments can be combined, seperated by spaces.
+By default, everything is done.
+Information about the generation is written in a `convertor.log` file.

-To use Convertor on you own files, follow the syntax `./Convertor inputfile.c inputfile.mxif`.
+To use Convertor on you own files, follow the syntax `./Convertor inputfile.c inputfile.mxif outputfile.cpp`.

-The Makefile is easily readable and customizable.
+`Makefile` and the script `test.sh` are easily readable and customizable.